 Fry gently for about 2 minutes, stirring all the time, until the chilli starts to soften,

-Add the water, soy sauce, green beans, brown sugar, vinegar, honey and tomato puree and bring it to the boil.
+Add the water, soy sauce, green beans, brown sugar, vinegar, honey and tomato puree and bring it to a boil.
 Stir until the sugar has dissolved then cover with a lid, turn the heat down to a simmer and leave to cook for 6 to 8 minutes until the beans have softened.

 Remove the lid and let the sauce continue to simmer until it has reduced and thickened.
 This should take about 5 minutes.